 The Leader of the Labour Party is directly elected by the members of the Labour Party.
 Elections occur six months after a general election, if the Party decides not to go into government.
 Candidates for the position of Party Leader must be TDs.
 The Party Leader has a high-profile role in advocating Labour’s values and policies in the Dáil and in the media and also has a hands-on role in the development of the Party.

-The current leader of the Labour Party is Alan Kelly TD.
-Alan represents the constituency of Tipperary and was elected Party Leader in April 2020.
-Alan lives in Portroe with his wife Regina and two young children.
+The current leader of the Labour Party is Ivana Bacik TD.
+Ivana represents the constituency of Dublin Bay South and was elected Party Leader in March 2022.
+Ivana lives in Portobello, Dublin with her husband Alan Saul and two daughters.

 The Executive Board is in charge of the managerial functions of the Party, such as Party finances, ratification of election candidates and approval of standing orders.
 Eight members of the Executive Board are elected at conference, four of these members must identify as men and four of them must identify as women.

 The Party Chairperson is elected by the membership at conference and chairs the Executive Board.
-Jack O’Connor is the current Party Chair.
+Lisa Connell is the current Party Chair.

 The Party Treasurer is also elected by the members at conference.
 Gina Doolan is our current Party Treasurer.